learn-co-curriculum/python-p4-intro-to-flask/README.md

 joke in 2010.
 His goal was to make the smallest viable web framework and pitch it for use in production code.
 He leveraged some of his other projects in the
-process: [Werkzeug][werk] (German for "work stuff") as an interface between the application and server, [Jinja][jinja] to turn Python code into HTML, and now [Click][click], a CLI building tool that we mentioned at the end of Phase 3.
+process: [Werkzeug][werk] (German for "work stuff") as an interface between the application and server, [Jinja][jinja] to turn Python code into HTML, and [Click][click], a CLI building tool that we mentioned at the end of Phase 3.

 Competing with the well-established and generally beloved Django, he felt that